Donpedro13/etwprof/README.md

 ![Profile feedback](Documentation/profile_feedback.png "Profile feedback")

-Profiling stops either when you stop it explicitly by pressing `CTRL+C`, or when the target process exits.
+Profiling stops either when you stop it explicitly by pressing `CTRL+C`, or when the target processes exit.

 The resulting `.etl` file can be opened with a tool of your choice, such as [Windows Performance Analyzer](https://docs.microsoft.com/en-us/windows-hardware/test/wpt/windows-performance-analyzer).
-If you open the trace with WPA, there's a small quirk: CPU usage not belonging to the target process will show up attributed to "Unknown (0)".
+If you open the trace with WPA, there's a small quirk: CPU usage not belonging to the target processes will show up attributed to "Unknown (0)".
 This can be worked around easily with filtering:

 ![WPA](Documentation/wpa.png "WPA")